Contact African Trade Group if you need assistance in planning and executing infrastructure projects.

-African Trade group can help public sector, private sector and a combination of public and private sector principals to develop, finance and build infrastructure projects in every arena including :
+African Trade group can help the public sector, private sector, and a combination of public and private sector principals develop, finance, and build infrastructure projects in every arena, including:

 - Rail system for passenger and cargo

 - Gas distribution to local businesses and homes

 A BOOT structure differs from build-operate-transfer (BOT) in that a private entity owns the works.
 During the concession period, the private company owns and operates the facility with the prime goal of recovering the costs of investment and maintenance while trying to achieve a higher margin on the project.
 The specific characteristics of BOOT make it suitable for infrastructure projects like highways, roads, mass transit, railway transport, and power generation.
 As such, they have political importance for social welfare but are not attractive for other types of private investments.
 BOOT and BOT are methods that find very extensive application in countries that desire ownership transfer and operations.
 Some advantages of BOOT projects are: